ucladx/SpliceAI/README.md

 * Adds batch utility methods that split up what was all previously done in `get_delta_scores`. `encode_batch_record` handles what was in the first half, taking in the VCF record and generating one-hot encoded matrices for the ref/alts. `extract_delta_scores` handles the second half of the `get_delta_scores` by reassembling the annotations based on the batched predictions
 * Adds test cases to run a small file using a generated FASTA reference to test if the results are the same with no batching and with different batching sizes
 * Slightly modifies the entrypoint of running the code to allow for easier unit testing.
 Being able to pass in what would normally come from the argparser

+**Multi-GPU support** - Geert Vandeweyer (_November 2022_)

 * Offload more code to CPU (eg np to tensor conversion) to *only* perform predictions on the GPU
 * Implement queuing system to always have full batches ready for prediction
-* Implement new parameter, `--tmpdir` to support a custom tmp folder
+* Implement new parameter, `--tmpdir` to support a custom tmp folder to store prepped batches
+* Implement socket-based client/server approach to scale over multiple GPUs

 ### Contact